We’re partnering with The Works Museum and Northern Clay Center to bring some of their favorite camps to Minnesota Children’s Museum this summer!

 Check-Out

-Campers can be checked-out inside the main entrance on West 7th Street.
+Campers can be checked out inside the museum’s main entrance on West 7th Street.
 You may temporarily park your vehicle in the loading/unloading zone in front of the main entrance.
 Metered parking or the World Trade Center parking ramp are also options.
-Note that the skyway leading into the museum is closed on Mondays.

-Campers should be picked up promptly at the end of class (12 p.m. for morning sessions and 4 p.m. for afternoon sessions).
+Campers should be picked up promptly at the end of class.
 Please call 651-225-6056 if you are going to be late.
 If your camper is not picked up within 15 minutes of the end of class and you have not contacted the museum, emergency contacts will be contacted.

 Absences

-Please inform the museum if your child is going to miss a class.
+If your child is going to miss a class, please call 651-225-6056 to inform the museum.
 There are no make-up sessions.

-Campers take a short break each day, so please pack a snack for your child in a labeled the bag.
-If your child is signed up for both the morning and afternoon camp, please pack two snacks.
+On each day of camp, campers should bring a refillable water bottle and a snack in a labeled bag.
+If your child is signed up for a full-day camp or both the morning and afternoon camp sessions, please pack two snacks.
 No refrigeration or warming options are available.

 Lunch